chef/automate/components/docs-chef-io/content/automate/nodes.md

 }'
 ```

-* Show me all nodes that had a last scan ingested sometime in the last 48 hours with a status of failed
+- Show me all nodes that had a last scan ingested sometime in the last 48 hours with a status of failed

 _or in other words, which nodes that were ingested in the last 48 hours failed their scans?_

-sample request:
+Sample request:

 ```bash
 curl -s --insecure -H "api-token: $token_val" https://a2-dev.test/api/v0/nodes/search -d '{